demmonico/terra-compose/README.md

   alias_name:                           # [allowed only A-Za-z0-9_ symbols, SHOULD BE UNIQUE]
     path: "path/to/project/base/dir"    # [required]
     workspace: "live"                   # [optional, "default" will be used if exists and no more choice OR ask]
-    tfvar: "nonprod"                    # [optional, workspace name will be used if skip OR ask, could be "-" for skipping tfvars attaching]
+    tfvars: "nonprod"                    # [optional, workspace name will be used if skip OR ask, could be "-" for skipping tfvars attaching]
     tfversion: "x.x.x"                  # [optional, from the default section will be used if omitted]
 ```